 Under existing MTW activity 9.H.07, which allows non-competitive allocation of project-based assistance to Seattle Housing Authority units, we are updating the definition of a project to allow for project-basing noncontiguous units within a portfolio.
-Rather than the existing definition of a project under 24 CFR 983 as a single building, multiple contiguous buildings, or multiple buildings on contiguous parcels of land, we would update the definition of a project to include a single building, multiple contiguous buildings, multiple buildings on contiguous parcels of land, or multiple buildings that are part of a single portfolio.
+Rather than the existing definition of a project under 24 CFR 983 as a single building, multiple contiguous buildings, or multiple buildings on contiguous parcels of land, we would update the definition of a project to include a single building, multiple contiguous buildings on contiguous buildings, multiple buildings that are part of a single portfolio.
 Portfolios are a group of buildings that are combined into a single entity for management or financing purposes.